History of Chinese Americans: Chinatown: Slumming, gambling, prostitution, and opium

-It was far more common for Chinese males to marry non-white females in many states.
-One of the U.S. censuses of Louisiana alone in 1880 showed 57% Chinese American men were married to African American women, and 43% to White American women.
-As a result of miscegenation laws against Chinese males.
-Many Chinese males either cohibited their relationship in secret or married with black females.
+It was common for Chinese males to marry non-white females in some states, as a result of miscegenation laws against Chinese males.
 Of the Chinese men who lived in Mississippi, 20% and 30% of the Chinese males had married black women in many different years before 1940.

 Another major concern of European Americans in relation to Chinatowns was the smoking of opium, even though the practice of smoking opium in America long predated Chinese immigration to the United States.
 Tariff acts of 1832 established opium regulation, and in 1842 opium was taxed at seventy-five cents per pound.
 In New York, by 1870, opium dens had opened on Baxter and Mott Streets in Manhattan Chinatown, while in San Francisco, by 1876, Chinatown supported over 200 opium dens, each with a capacity of between five and fifteen people.
 After the Burlingame Commercial Treaty of 1880, only American citizens could legally import opium into the United States, and thus Chinese businessmen had to rely on non-Chinese importers to maintain opium supply.
 Ultimately, it was European Americans who were largely responsible for the legal importation and illegal smuggling of opium via the port of San Francisco and the Mexican border, after 1880.

 Since the early 19th century, opium was widely used as an ingredient in medicines, cough syrups, and child quieters.
 However, many 19th century doctors and opium experts, such as Dr. H.H.
 Kane and Dr. Leslie E. Keeley, made a distinction between opium used for smoking and that used for medicinal purposes, though they found no difference in addictive potential between them.
 As part of a larger campaign to rid the United States of Chinese influence, white American doctors claimed that opium smoking led to increased involvement in prostitution by young white women and to genetic contamination via miscegenation.
 Anti-Chinese advocates believed America faced a dual dilemma: opium smoking was ruining moral standards, and Chinese labor was lowering wages and taking jobs away from European Americans.